kaihuchen/AutonomousBackseatDriver/README.md

 Why emphasizing **commonsense** here?
 This is because any AI device that operates in the open world must handle infinite number of scenarios, and only generative AI trained on massive amount of data has the chance of handling this properly.

 ## Live Demo
-A live demo named [Autonomouse Backseat Driver](https://github.com/kaihuchen/AutonomousBackseatDriver) is made available as a Custom GPT through OpenAI's GPTs Store.
+A live demo named [Autonomouse Backseat Driver](https://github.com/kaihuchen/AutonomousBackseatDriver) is made available as a Custom GPT in OpenAI's GPTs Store.

 We named this Custom GPT **Autonomous Backseat Driver**, because we expect this component to offer only higher-level advices to the vehicle, while leaving the low-level controls to other components, kind of like a backseat passenger offering plenty of suggestions but controls nothing.